bfrolikov/hackathons/README.md

 ## Hackathons
+### Tezos DeFi Hackathon 2022
+As a team of 4 people, we are building a bridge between the Tezos and Everscale blockchains.
+I am responsible for the necessary smart contracts [in Solidity](https://github.com/Big-Kotik/tzs-ever-bridge-sol-contract) and [LIGO](https://github.com/Big-Kotik/tzs-ever-bridge-ligo-contract).
+The [relay sever](https://github.com/Big-Kotik/tzs-ever-bridge-relay) is being written in Go.
+[Link to project overview page](https://github.com/Big-Kotik/tz-ever-bridge).
 ### TulaHack 2021
 As a team of 5 people, we built a peer-to-peer messaging app that uses websockets to send messages between users.
 [The authentication service](https://github.com/Big-Kotik/p2p-chat-backend) is written in Java and uses JWT tokens.
 [The node server](https://github.com/Big-Kotik/p2p-ws-network) that handles websocket communitation is written in Go.
 It supports chat rooms with multiple people and relaying messages between nodes.
 ## Personal projects